 Once you have your fridge model number, there’s a place on the Amazon product page that says “make sure this fits.”
 The font is small, so we recommend looking near the beginning of the filter product description or searching “make sure this fits.”

-After clicking the link, you’ll be able to enter your refrigerator model number.
+After that, you’ll be able to enter your refrigerator model number.

 A Second Option